CalyxOS/calyxos.org/pages/docs/guide/security/identifiers.md

 The Advertising ID is an unique identifier created by Google Play Services and shared among all the apps on your phone to identify you for advertising purposes.
 This potentially allows advertising networks to correlate all your activity across different apps on your device.

-Advertisers are strongly encouraged by Google to only use this identifier for ad tracking, although there is nothing that technically prevents them from using other information, such as your IP address, or Android ID, or other information that you provide the app with (such as your email address).
+Advertisers are [required by Google policy](https://support.google.com/googleplay/android-developer/answer/6048248) to use AAID as the only device identifier used for advertising purposes (Facebook identifier is still allowed, because it is tied to your account and not your device).
+Enforcement of this policy is lax and there is little to prevent apps from using other device information, such as your IP address, or Android ID.

 According to [one study from 2021](https://arxiv.org/pdf/2109.13722.pdf) of Android, 61.7% of apps directly use AAID for advertising through AdMob (owned by Google), and 87.3% of apps use Play Services and can track using AAID.